• Skip to primary navigation

 Reader, welcome to my favorite spot in all of Berlin!
 Charlottenburg Palace is a regal oasis in the middle of the city.
 The palace was completed in 1699 and was originally intended to be the summer palace of Queen Sophie Charlotte (after whom the palace and surrounding neighborhood of Charlottenburg are named).

-Give yourself at least three hours to leisurely explore the palace and grounds.
 Within the palace, you’ll find lovingly refurbished rooms, galleries, and halls, as well as literal treasure troves such as the Silver Vault and the Porcelain Cabinet.

 Kurfürstendamm Shopping Street

-Time needed: 1+ hours
+Time needed: 1+ hours (depending on how much you like to shop!)

-Take the subway (U-Bahn) to the U-Adenauerplatz station and walk down the Ku’damm until you reach U-Wittenbergplatz.
+From the palace, walk to Bismarckstraße and take the subway (U-Bahn) to the U-Adenauerplatz station and walk down the Ku’damm until you reach U-Wittenbergplatz.

 A stroll along the Kurfüstendamm (called Ku’damm by locals) instantly transports you back to old Berlin.
 Much of the city was bombed during WWII, but the Ku’damm has managed to retain some of its Old World charm.